 About the Author

-Daren C. Brabham is Assistant Professor in the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill.
+Daren C. Brabham is Assistant Professor in the Annenberg School for Communication and Journalism at the University of Southern California.